open-feature/dotnet-sdk-contrib/src/OpenFeature.Contrib.Providers.Flipt/README.md

 ## Code setup

-Since the official [flipt-csharp](https://github.com/flipt-io/flipt-server-sdks/tree/main/flipt-csharp) only supports dotnet 8.0, it was not utilized in this provider as OpenFeature aims to support a bigger range of dotnet versions.
+Since the official [flipt-csharp](https://github.com/flipt-io/flipt-server-sdks/tree/main/flipt-csharp) only supports dotnet 8.0 was not utilized by this provider as OpenFeature aims to support a bigger range of dotnet versions.

 ### Rest Client using OpenAPI